kosarik/rsschool-cv/cv.md

 **Work experience**: As of now I am a student at RSS community.
 Date of start was 5 of July.

-**Education**: Idk if that counts, but I like reading documentation from different useful tools like Babel, Webpack, Denu etc.
+**Education**: Idk if that counts, but I like reading documentation from different useful tools like Babel, Webpack, Denu etcetera.

 **Languages**: At the time of writing, My language levels are the following: Russian, Belarussian — mother-tongue; English — C1, Chinese — HSK4, Spanish — A1.